Module 10.1: Enterprise Landing Zones & Account Vending

 Backstage as the Enterprise Front Door

-Section titled “Backstage as the Enterprise Front Door”Backstage, originally built by Spotify and now a CNCF incubating project, has become the standard Internal Developer Platform (IDP) for enterprise Landing Zones.
+Section titled “Backstage as the Enterprise Front Door”Backstage, originally built by Spotify and now a CNCF incubating project, is one way to build an internal developer portal for platform teams.
 It serves as the self-service portal where teams request infrastructure without needing to understand the underlying automation.

 How Backstage Fits Into Account Vending